How to Detect if Your Personal Information Has Been Stolen

 Just as you’d notice if your keys went missing or your wallet felt lighter, it’s crucial to recognize when your personal information has been taken without your consent.
 But how can you tell?
 And what do you do next?

-Protecting your personal data, especially in digital form, is something that should be highly prioritized.
+Protecting your personal data, especially in digital form, should be a top priority.
 The consequences of letting it fall into the wrong hands are grave.
 Prevention is the best strategy.
 Learn how to stay safe!

 Signs Your Personal Information is Compromised